Turks and Caicos Islands: Media

+Turks and Caicos is served by the ARCOS-1 submarine cable, connecting the territory to the Dominican Republic to the south, to the Bahamas to the north and onto the US and countries in Central America.

 WIV introduced Channel 4 News in 2002 broadcasting local news and infotainment programs across the country.
 Channel 4 was re-launched as WIV4 in November 2007.

 In 2013 4NEWS became the islands' first high-definition cable news service with television studios in Grace Bay, Providenciales.
 DigicelPlay is the local cable provider.

 Turks and Caicos's newspapers include the Turks and Caicos Weekly News, the Turks and Caicos Sun and the Turks and Caicos Free Press.
 All three publications are weekly.
 The Weekly News and the Sun both have supplement magazines.
 Other local magazines Times of the Islands, s3 Magazine, Real Life Magazine, Baller Magazine, and Unleashed Magazine.

 Sports

 Cricket is the islands' national sport.
 The national team takes part in regional tournaments in the ICC Americas Championship, as well as having played one Twenty20 match as part of the 2008 Standford 20/20.
 Two domestic leagues exist, one on Grand Turk with three teams and another on Providenciales.

 As of December 2020, the Turks and Caicos Islands' football team is ranked 203rd out of 210 teams in the FIFA World Rankings.
 Its highest ever ranking was 158th, achieved in 2008.

 Because the territory is not recognised by the International Olympic Committee, Turks and Caicos Islanders compete for Great Britain at the Olympic Games.